FourierFlows/GeophysicalFlows.jl/docs/src/stochastic_forcing.md

 To answer that we first have to find the SDE that energy ``E`` obeys.
 But, in doing so, it is important to adopt a single interpretation for computing stochastic integrals as now a transformation of variables is needed.
-That is, depending on whether we choose to interpret the stochastic integrals according to Itô or to Stratonovich calculus, ``E`` evolves with:
+That is, depending on whether we choose to interpret the stochastic integrals according to Itô or to Stratonovich calculus, ``E`` evolves according
+to:

 ```math
 \hspace{3.35em} {\color{Green} \text{Itô}} : {\color{Green} \mathrm{d} E_t = \left ( -2 \mu E_t + \tfrac{1}{2} \sigma \right ) \mathrm{d} t + x_t \sqrt{\sigma} \mathrm{d} W_t} , \tag{3}